-In this week's video teaching, you heard me say, "Jesus of Nazareth was the happiest person to have ever lived."
+In the this week's video teaching Pastor Derwin said, "Jesus of Nazareth was the happiest person to have ever lived."
 In today's personal study we'll examine this statement a little closer.
 Because if Jesus truly is the happiest person who ever lived, to embrace the good life means that we need to align our hearts with His.